Maple Bacon Sweet Potato Hash

 This Maple Bacon Sweet Potato Hash is so delicious and takes less than 20 minutes to make.
 Caramelized tender sweet potato tossed in maple syrup, cinnamon and crispy bacon add a savouriness to the dish.

 I have always been a little biased towards savoury sweet potato dishes.
-Baked sweet potato is one of my favourites else it is always sweet Potato curry at home.

-As a healthy substitute for white potatoes, I always try to incorporate Sweet potato in our diet (Though I will always be a white potato lover).
+As a healthy substitute for white potatoes, I always try to incorporate Sweet potatoes in our diet (Though I will always be a white potato lover).
 These are great for snacking.
 I often air fry them along with some spices.

 How To Make Sweet Potato Hash?